mui/toolpad/docs/data/toolpad/studio/components/button/button.md

 ## Appearance

-The Button component has multiple variations supported in Toolpad.
-Let's look at each of these below.
+The Button component has multiple variations supported in Toolpad Studio, which can be seen below.

 ### `variant`